spaceitup/checkout-android/README.rst

 Dependency
 ~~~~~~~~~~

-Add the android-sdk dependency to the build.gradle dependency section.
+Add the android-sdk dependency to the build.gradle dependencies section.

 ::